This Brazilian frozen coffee recipe is a must in every home brunch we attend. People go crazy with its smooth tropical taste. Have a sip!

-This is one of the recipes that my great grandmother, Mina, “invented” (actually adapted from American recipe books in the 60’s).
-My great grandfather used to be a coffee farmer and the idea of creating coffee recipes always lingered around their household.
+This is one of the recipes that my great-grandmother, Mina, “invented” (actually adapted from American recipe books in the 60’s).
+My great-grandfather used to be a coffee farmer and the idea of creating recipes for that product always lingered around their household.

 - 2 cups Brazilian coffee (brewed and cold)

 - 3 teaspoons raw sugar (the granular not-white one)

 - 1 to 2 tablespoon Caramel Macchiato flavored coffee creamer